hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/cactus.md

                 <span class="chip">SPIKE</span><span class="chip">dependencies</span>
             </td>
             <td>
+                1. Updated how Husky is configured to match the new version.
+2. Had to migrate the custom checks tooling to Ecmascript Modules because globby's latest version uses them and now we must too.
+3. Restricted the custom checks to only run on NodeJS v14 and newer because on Node v12 the custom checks do not work anymore due to the ESM migration.

 Dependencies that were NOT upgraded to the latest:
 1. jose
 2. express-openapi-validator
 3. prettier